Moringa-Projects/Microsoft-Movies-Analysis-G4/README.md

 ## Conclusion

-From our data-driven observations, we see Drama and Comedy being the genres with the most produced movies while Adult and Gameshow

-the least number of movies.
+From our data-driven observations, we see:

+*  Drama and Comedy being the genres with the most produced movies while Adult and Gameshow the least number of movies.
-When we look at the ratings we see Sport, Documentary and Biography rating quite highly.
-But drama is not doing badly either as it is

-in the top half.
+*  When we look at the ratings we see Sport, Documentary and Biography rating quite highly.
+But drama is not doing badly either as it is in the top half.

-On further investigate if a good rating translates to good income we realize highly rated movies infact gross less than poorly rated
+*  On further investigating if a good rating translates to good income, we realize highly rated movies infact gross less than poorly rated movies.

-movies.
 The averagely rated movies gross extremely highly giving us an indication that rating alone is not a good decision making

    factor.
 We would therefore recommend producing high grossing movies i.e Drama and Comedy as they gross highly.
-A high gross could

-translate to high profits since these two variables are positevly correlated.
+A high gross could translate to high profits since these two variables are positevly correlated.

-To understand the competition in the market, we see the studio gross trends places BV Studios as the averagely top studio over the
+*  To understand the competition in the market, we see the studio gross trends places BV Studios as the averagely top studio over the years.

-years.
-And lastly, we see the that the industry has had a steady growth based on the sales except for one year.
-Film is therefore

-still a promising industry and we would recommend Microsoft ventures into it.
+*  Lastly, we see that the industry has had a steady growth based on the sales except for one year.
+Film is therefore still a promising industry and we would recommend Microsoft ventures into it.